Wills & Estates

 Letters of Administration are required when the deceased has died intestate (i.e. without a Will) or where the nominated Executor has themselves died or is unable to undertake their duties as executor.
 An administrator will be appointed by the Supreme Court to administer the estate.

 The process of obtaining a grant of probate can take 8 to 12 weeks from the date of death.
+Once a grant of probate has been obtained, the calling in of the assets can commence.

 If you have been appointed as an Executor, you should be aware of the role, the costs and what is expected of you.
 Although it is not a legal requirement to do so, it is recommended that you seek legal advice as soon as possible from Lawyers who specialise in this area.